yt-dlp/yt-dlp/README.md

 Note that options in configuration file are just the same options aka switches used in regular command line calls; thus there **must be no whitespace** after `-` or `--`, e.g. `-o` or `--proxy` but not `- o` or `-- proxy`.

-You can use `--ignore-config` if you want to disable all configuration files for a particular yt-dlp run.
-If `--ignore-config` is found inside any configuration file, no further configuration will be loaded.
+You can use `--ignore-config` or `--no-config` if you want to disable all configuration files for a particular yt-dlp run.
+If `--ignore-config` or `--no-config` is found inside any configuration file, no further configuration will be loaded.
 For example, having the option in the portable configuration file prevents loading of user and system configurations.
-Additionally, (for backward compatibility) if `--ignore-config` is found inside the system configuration file, the user configuration is not loaded.
+Additionally, (for backward compatibility) if `--ignore-config` or `--no-config` is found inside the system configuration file, the user configuration is not loaded.

 ### Authentication with `.netrc` file